cekit/cekit/docs/getting-started/run.rst

 .. code-block:: sh

- ❯ podman run -p 32597:8080 $(podman images -q | head -1)
+ $ podman run -p 32597:8080 localhost/my-example:1.0

+When the image is built it is automatically tagged using the ``name`` key in the image descriptor combined with the ``version`` key.
 As the tomcat module that was specified earlier included a :doc:`run </descriptor/include/run>` command it will automatically start the Tomcat webserver.

 Using your browser go to http://localhost:32597 ; if successful then the image is running correctly.